venexia/PharmIV/README.md

 ## Shiny

-This folder contains the code to produce the power calculator Shiny app.
+This folder contains the code to produce the power calculator shiny app.
 The app is avaliable at: https://venexia.shinyapps.io/PharmIV/.

 ## Stata_package